danielsaidi/website_danielsaidi/collections/_posts/2010/2010-02-21-generate-a-game-board-map-from-a-bitmap.md

 }
 ```

-A second `InitializeRooms` function takes a tile parameter and ensures that the
-tile fetches the room index from already initialized adjacent tiles that belong
+A second `InitializeRooms` function takes a tile and ensures that it fetches the room index from already initialized adjacent tiles that belong to the same room (if any).

-to the same room (if any), sets a new room index if needed, then spreads the room
-index to non-initialized adjacent tiles that belong to the same room.
+The function then sets a new room index, if needed, then spreads the room index to non-initialized adjacent tiles that belong to the same room.

 For now, the function uses two sub-functions that cleans up the code a bit: